-- show c Show the C code that is being processed. - ♦ -parse error msg Show parsing errors in the C file. - ♦ -verbose \parsing Show parsing errors in the C file, as well as information about attempts to accommodate such errors.
-This implicitly sets -parse\error\msg. - ◆ -type\error\msg Show information about where the C type checker was not able to determine the type of an expression.
+- $\diamond$ -show c Show the C code that is being processed. - $\diamond$ -parse error msg Show parsing errors in the C file. - •verbose parsing Show parsing errors in the C file, as well as information about attempts to accomodate such errors.
+This implicitly sets -parse\error\msg. - -type\error\msg Show information about where the C type checker was not able to determine the type of an expression.

-- → -int\bits ⟨n⟩, -long\bits ⟨n⟩ Provide integer size information. n is the number of bits in an unsigned integer or unsigned long, respectively.
-If only the option -int\bits is used, unsigned longs will be assumed to have twice as many bits as unsigned integers.
-If only the option -long\bits is used, unsigned ints will be assumed to have half as many bits as unsigned integers.
-This information is only used in determining the types of integer constants, according to the ANSI C standard (C89).
+• $\operatorname{int\bits} \langle \mathbf{n} \rangle$ , $\operatorname{-long\bits} \langle \mathbf{n} \rangle$ Provide integer size information. n is the number of bits in an unsigned integer or unsigned long, respectively.
+If only the option $\operatorname{-int\bits}$ is used, unsigned longs will be assumed to have twice as many bits as unsigned integers.
+If only the option $\operatorname{-long\bits}$ is used, unsigned integer integer of integer constants, according to the ANSI C standard (C89).
 If neither is provided, the type of an integer constant is determined by the sequence of "u" and "l" annotations following the constant.
 If there is none, the constant is assumed to be a signed integer.
-If there is only "u", the constant is assumed to be an unsigned integer, etc. - ♦ -no\loops Drop back edges for loops.
-This may make a semantic patch/match run faster, at the cost of not finding matches that wrap around loops. - -use cache Use preparsed versions of the C files that are stored in a cache. - -debug\cpp, -debug\lexer, -debug\etdt, -debug\typedef Various options for debugging the C parser. - -filter msg, -filter define error, -filter passed level Various options for debugging the C parser. - -only\return\is\error\exit In matching "..." in a semantic patch or when forall is specified, a rule must match all control-flow paths starting from a node matching the beginning of the rule.
+If there is only "u", the constant is assumed to be an unsigned integer, etc.

+-no\loops Drop back edges for loops.
+This may make a semantic patch/match run faster, at the cost of not finding matches that wrap around loops.

+-use cache Use preparsed versions of the C files that are stored in a cache.

+-debug\cpp, -debug\lexer, -debug\etdt, -debug\typedef Various options for debugging the C parser.

+-filter msg, -filter define error, -filter passed level Various options for debugging the C parser.

+-only\return\is\error\exit In matching "..." in a semantic patch or when forall is specified, a rule must match all control-flow paths starting from a node matching the beginning of the rule.
 This is relaxed, however, for error handling code.
 Normally, error handling code is considered to be a conditional with only a then branch that ends in goto, break, continue, or return.
 If this option is set, then only a then branch ending in a return is considered to be error handling code.
 Usually a better strategy is to use when strict in the semantic patch, and then match explicitly the case where there is a conditional whose then branch ends in a return.